BlueBrain/Search/README.md

 manager `pip`.
 To install `Python` and `pip` please refer to the [official Python documentation](https://wiki.python.org/moin/BeginnersGuide/Download).

-Otherwise, let's define the environment variables commons to the instructions.
+Otherwise, let's define the environment variables common to the instructions.

 ```bash
 export DIRECTORY=$(pwd)